edezhic/prest/README.md

 There is also a couple of optional features:

 + `auth` - session and user management based on passwords or openID
-+ `https` - TLS integration based on rustls that avoids openssl linking issues and redirects from http to https.
 + `lazy-embed` - to load embedded files from the filesystem even in the release mode
 + `webview` - running host functionality with a webview for client/offline-first apps.
 Somewhat like Electron but with much smaller and faster binaries.